 Eye exams in West Milwaukee, WI

-Our West Milwaukee location provides comprehensive eye care for children, adults & patients with special needs.
-New patients are always welcome.
+Our West Milwaukee location provides comprehensive eye care for children, adults, seniors & patients with special needs.
+We're always welcoming of new patients.

 Your overall health, previous visits, and current symptoms will determine the specific tests included in your next eye exam.
 In general, a comprehensive adult eye exam may include: